clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/6-connect-remote-resources-by-using-azure-virtual-wans.md

 What is the purpose of associating a connection to a route table.

-( ) Associating a connection to a route table allows the traffic to be sent to the destinations indicated as routes in the route table. {{Associating a connection to a route table allows the traffic to be sent to the destination indicated as routes in the route table.
+(x) Associating a connection to a route table allows the traffic to be sent to the destinations indicated as routes in the route table. {{Correct, Associating a connection to a route table allows the traffic to be sent to the destination indicated as routes in the route table.
 Each connection is associated to one route table.}}

-( ) Associating a connection to a route table allows the connection to dynamically propagate routes to other route tables. {{Connections dynamically propagate routes to a specified route table.}}
+( ) Associating a connection to a route table allows the connection to dynamically propagate routes to other route tables. {{Incorrect, Connections dynamically propagate routes to a specified route table.}}

-( ) Associating a connection to a route table allows users to be authenticated. {{Users are not authenticated using route tables.}}
+( ) Associating a connection to a route table allows users to be authenticated. {{Incorrect, Users are not authenticated using route tables.}}